exercism/fortran/docs/TESTS.md

 when tests fail.

 *Note:* Your code is being tested against the test suite every time you build your project.
-If your code does not pass the one or more tests but is valid C++ code, it will still be compiled.
+If your code does not pass the one or more tests but is valid Fortran code, it will still be compiled.

 Running a test is done with the command ctest and use '-V' to get verbose output: